avadev/AvaTax-Calc-REST-Python/README.md

 encode.py is a sample that will convert your account and license key into a base64 string to use as an authKey if desired.

-credentials.py  is a safe place to store your account credentials in the form  => development = '110001234:A1B2C3D4E5F6G7'
+credentials.py  is a safe place to store your account credentials in the form: development = '110001234:A1B2C3D4E5F6G7'

 data.py is a sample GetTaxRequest body that is used by GetTaxRequest.py